Hamilton-Jacobi Equations for Nonholonomic Reducible Hamiltonian Systems on a Cotangent Bundle: Nonholonomic Hamiltonian System with Symmetry and Momentum Map

-\begin{rema} If the reducible Hamiltonian system we considered has not any constrains, in this case, the $\mathbf{J}$-nonholonomic reduced distributional Hamiltonian system is just the regular point reduced Hamiltonian system itself.
-From the above Type I and Type II of Hamilton-Jacobi theorems, that is, Theorem $5.3$ and Theorem $5.4$, we can get the Theorem $3.3$ and Theorem $3.4$ in Wang \cite{wa13a}.
-It shows that Theorem $5.3$ and Theorem $5.4$ are the generalization of two types of geometric Hamilton-Jacobi theorem for the regular point reducible Hamiltonian system given in \cite{wa13a} to the nonholonomic context. \end{rema}
+\begin{rema} If a $\mathbf{J}$-nonholonomic point reducible Hamiltonian system we considered has not any constrains, in this case, the $\mathbf{J}$-nonholonomic $R_p$-reduced distributional Hamiltonian system is just the Marsden-Weinstein reduced Hamiltonian system itself.
+From the above Type I and Type II of Hamilton-Jacobi theorems, that is, Theorem 5.2 and Theorem 5.3, we can get the Theorem 3.3 and Theorem 3.4 in Wang \cite{wa17}.
+It shows that Theorem 5.2 and Theorem 5.3 can be regarded as an extension of two types of Hamilton-Jacobi theorem for the Marsden-Weinstein reduced Hamiltonian system given in \cite{wa17} to the nonholonomic context. \end{rema}